-Even though you can find many of the same things in a vegetable garden as you can in kitchen garden there is a difference.
-A kitchen garden is ushually more maintained, and created to be assetically pleasing.
+Even though you can find many of the same things in a vegetable garden as you can in this garden there is a difference.
+A this garden is usually more maintained and created to be aesthetically pleasing.

 How To Start A Kitchen Garden